MicrosoftDocs/cpp-docs/docs/sanitizers/asan-shadowbytes.md

 }
 ```

-The runtime and the compiler-generated code, will write shadow bytes.
-Writing shadow-bytes will allow or revoke access when scopes end or storage is freed.
-The checks above, are reading shadow bytes that describe 8-byte "slots" in your application's address space, **at a certain time in the programs execution**.
+The runtime and the compiler-generated code both write shadow bytes.
+These shadow bytes either allow or revoke access when scopes end or storage is freed.
+The checks above read shadow bytes that describe 8-byte "slots" in your application's address space, at a certain time in the program's execution.
+Besides these explicitly generated checks, the runtime also checks shadow bytes after it intercepts (or "hooks") many functions in the CRT.

-In addition to these explicitly generated checks, the runtime will check shadow bytes after it "intercepts or hooks" many functions in the CRT.
-See [the list of intercepted functions](./asan-runtime.md#default-interceptors)
+For more information, see the list of [intercepted functions](./asan-runtime.md#default-interceptors).

 ## Setting shadow bytes

 Both the code the compiler generates and the AddressSanitizer runtime can write shadow bytes.
 For example, the compiler can set shadow bytes to allow fixed sized access to stack locals defined in an inner scope.
 The runtime can surround global variables in the data section with shadow bytes.

 ## See also